Classification of the Orthogonal Separable Webs for the Hamilton-Jacobi and Klein-Gordon Equations on 3-Dimensional Minkowski Space: Warped products in and reducible concircular tensors

-For the remainder of this section, we restrict ourselves to Euclidean and Minkowski spaces, i.e. $\nu = 0$ and $\nu = 1$ respectively.
+For the remainder of this section, we restrict ourselves to Euclidean and Minkowski spaces, i.e., $\nu = 0$ and $\nu = 1$ respectively.
 Let $L = A + 2w \odot r + m r\odot r$ be a reducible CT in $\mathbb{E}^n_\nu$.
-As $\nu \leq 1$, we have that $L$ is reducible iff it is constant, or if $A_c$ has a multi-dimensional eigenspace (see the remarks following \ref{classificationtheorem} for the definition of $A_c$).
-If $L$ is constant, then it is diagonalizable with real eigenspaces, and the Cartesian product of these eigenspaces is in fact the warped product adapted to $L$.
-Having dealt with this trivial case, we assume that $L$ is non-constant.
+As $\nu \leq 1$, we have that $L$ is reducible iff it is constant, or if $A_c$ has a multi-dimensional eigenspace (see the remarks following Theorem~\ref{classificationtheorem} for the definition of~$A_c$).
+If~$L$ is constant, then it is diagonalizable with real eigenspaces, and the Cartesian product of these eigenspaces is in fact the warped product adapted to~$L$.
+If $L$ is non-constant, then we may use the following algorithm from~\cite{Valero2019}, which yields a warped product decomposition adapted to~$L$.

-The algorithm given in chapter 9 of \cite{Rajaratnam2014} yields a warped product adapted to $L$.
-For completeness, we give the algorithm below, reiterating that we have assumed $\nu \leq 1$.

 Let us denote the restriction of $L$ to $N_0$ via $\psi$ by $\tilde{L}$.
 It is given by